Abhaypru/SpiralMap/paper/paper.md

 ---
-title: 'dfitspy: a dfits|fitsort implementation in python'
+title: 'SpiralMap: a Python library of the Milky Way's spiral arms'
 tags:
   - galactic structure
   - Python